-- (j) Accounts Payable and Other Accrued Liabilities Accounts payable and accrued liabilities represent a probable future outflow or other sacrifices of resources as a result of past transactions or events.
-Liabilities are recognized when they are incurred, regardless of whether they are covered by available budgetary resources.
-FLRA liabilities cannot be liquidated without legislation that provides resources to do so. - (k) Net Position The components of net position are unexpended appropriations and cumulative results of operations.
+- (j) Net Position The components of net position are unexpended appropriations and cumulative results of operations.
 Unexpended appropriations include undelivered orders and unobligated balances.
 Undelivered orders reflect the amount of goods and services ordered that have yet to be actively or constructively received.
 Unobligated balances are the amount of appropriations or other authority remaining after deducting the cumulative obligations from the amount available for obligation.
-The cumulative results of operations represent the net results of operations since inception, the cumulative amount of prior-period adjustments, the remaining book value of capitalized assets, and future funding requirements. - (l) Retirement Plans The FLRA's employees participate in the CSRS or the FERS.
-For CSRS employees, hired prior to January 1, 1984, the FLRA withholds seven percent of each employee's salary and contributes seven percent of the employee's basic salary to the CSRS Retirement and Disability Fund.
+The cumulative results of operations represent the net results of operations since inception, the cumulative amount of prior-period adjustments, the remaining book value of capitalized assets, and future funding requirements. - (k) Retirement Plans The FLRA's employees participate in the CSRS or the FERS.
+For CSRS employees hired prior to January 1, 1984, the FLRA withholds 7 percent of each employee's salary and contributes 7 percent of the employee's basic salary to the CSRS Retirement and Disability Fund.
 These employees may also contribute, on a tax-deferred basis, to a defined contribution plan - the Thrift Savings Plan (TSP).
-The regular Internal Revenue Service limit in FY 2013 and FY 2014 was \$17,500.
+The regular Internal Revenue Service limit in FY 2014 was \$17,500 and FY 2015 was \$18,000.
 The FLRA is not required to and does not contribute any matching amounts for CSRS employees.

 The FERS was established by enactment of Public Law 99-335.
 Pursuant to this law, the FERS and Social Security automatically cover most employees hired after December 31, 1983.
 Employees hired before January 1, 1984 elected either to join the FERS and Social Security or to remain in the CSRS.
-For FERS employees, the FLRA withholds 6.2 percent in old age survivors and disability insurance up to a specified wage ceiling and 0.8 percent of an employee's gross earnings for retirement.
-In FY 2014, the FLRA matched the retirement withholdings with a contribution equal to 11.9 percent of the employee's taxable salary.
-Due to enactment of the FERS Revised Annuity Employee and Further Revised Annuity Employee programs, the agency matched with a contribution equal to 9.6 percent for employees hired during and after calendar year 2013.
+For FERS employees, the FLRA withholds 6.2 percent in old age survivors and disability insurance (OASDI) up to a specified wage ceiling and 0.8 percent of an employee's gross earnings for retirement.
+In FY 2015, the FLRA matched the retirement withholdings with a contribution equal to 13.2 percent of the employee's taxable salary.
+Due to enactment of the FERS Revised Annuity Employee and Further Revised Annuity Employee programs, the agency matched with a contribution equal to 11.1 percent for employees hired during and after calendar year 2013.

 All employees are eligible to contribute to the TSP.
 For employees under the FERS, a TSP account is automatically established.
-The FLRA is required to make a mandatory contribution of one percent of the base salary for each employee under the FERS.
-The agency is required to match the employee's contribution up to a maximum of five percent of his or her salary.
+The FLRA is required to make a mandatory contribution of 1 percent of the base salary for each employee under the FERS.
+The agency is required to match the employee's contribution up to a maximum of 5 percent of his or her salary.
 Matching contributions are not made to the TSP accounts established by CSRS employees.
 The FLRA does not report on its financial statements information pertaining to the retirement plans covering its employees.
 Reporting amounts such as plan assets, accumulated plan benefits, and related unfunded liabilities, if any, are the responsibility of the OPM.